JohnLlewelyn/random-forests-for-predicting-predator-prey-interactions-in-terrestrial-vertebrates/README.md

 ### DATA FOLDER
 The data folder contains 4 files.:
--	GloBIplus_Int20EVs.RDS contains the enhanced global interaction records,
+-	<code>GloBIplus_Int20EVs.RDS</code> contains the enhanced global interaction records,
--	allNon_sameCont_1.RDS and allNon_sameCont_2.RDS contain the enhanced global non-interaction records – these two datasets need to be combined (rbind) and renamed allNon_sameCont.RDS or Non for running scripts,
+-	<code>allNon_sameCont_1.RDS</code> and <code>allNon_sameCont_2.RDS</code> contain the enhanced global non-interaction records – these two datasets need to be combined (rbind) and renamed allNon_sameCont.RDS or Non for running scripts,
--	allperms_cut2_20EVs.RDS contains the interaction and non-interaction records for the seven focal predators from the Simpson Desert.
+-	<code>allperms_cut2_20EVs.RDS</code> contains the interaction and non-interaction records for the seven focal predators from the Simpson Desert.
 Each of these files include all ecomorphological traits and phylogenetic eigenvectors used in analyses.

 ### FUNCTIONS FOLDER
-The functions folder contains a file (all_functions_ranger.R) with functions required by the script files.
+The functions folder contains a file (<code>all_functions_ranger.R</code>) with functions required by the script files.

 ### SCRIPT FOLDER
 The script folder contains three more folders.